Vardot/anchor_link/README.md

 - Ability to insert a link with the URL using multiple protocols, including an external file if a file manager is integrated.

+Most text formats limit HTML tags.
+If this is the case, it will be necessary to whitelist the "name" attribute on the "a" element.

+E.g. `<a href name>`

 http://ckeditor.com/addon/link